Hudson Lowe: Saint Helena

-In addition, modern scholars debate Lowe's role in Napoléon's death.
-Lowe's restriction of the former Emperor of the French to what amounts to "house arrest," not just "exile," certainly affected Napoleon's exercise and general health, but some have gone so far as to suggest that Lowe may have had him poisoned.
+In addition, modern scholars have debated Lowe's role in Napoleon's death.
+Lowe's restriction of the former Emperor of the French to what amounted to house arrest rather than simply exile certainly affected Napoleon's ability to exercise and his general health.
+Some sources have gone so far as to suggest that Lowe may have had him poisoned.
+Napoleon himself claimed just three weeks before his death that he had been "murdered by the English oligarchy and its hired assassin".
+However, an autopsy conducted after his death concluded that Napoleon died from natural causes, specifically complications arising from "stomach cancer".

 After the death of the Emperor Napoleon in May 1821, Lowe returned to England.
 On the publication of O'Meara's book, Lowe resolved to prosecute the author, but his application was too late.
 Ironically, O'Meara's book was softer on Lowe than what the doctor really thought of him and of his role as "executioner" at St. Helena.
 His true attitudes are revealed in the letters he passed clandestinely to a clerk at the Admiralty.

 Apart from the thanks of George IV, at a levee, he received little reward from the British Government, whose orders he had obeyed to the letter.
 His treatment of Napoleon and the subsequent public relations problems for the British Government remained an underlying issue for the rest of his career.
-Field Marshal The 1st Duke of Wellington later said that he was "a very bad choice; he was a man wanting in education and judgment.
+Field Marshal The Duke of Wellington later said that Lowe was "a very bad choice; he was a man wanting in education and judgment.
 He was a stupid man.
 He knew nothing at all of the world, and like all men who knew nothing of the world, he was suspicious and jealous."

-He contributed to the abolition of slavery on the island.
+One of Lowe's lesser-known accomplishments was his contribution to the abolition of slavery on the island of St. Helena.

 After Saint Helena

 In June 1822 he was appointed Colonel in Chief of the Sutherland Highlanders in place of Sir Thomas Hislop.

-In 1825–30, he commanded the forces in Ceylon, but was not appointed to the Governorship when it fell vacant in 1830.
+In 1825–30, he commanded the forces in Ceylon but was not appointed to the Governorship when it became vacant in 1830.
 He was appointed to the colonelcy of the 56th (West Essex) Regiment of Foot in 1831, and in 1842 transferred to the colonelcy of his old regiment, the 50th (Queen's Own) Regiment of Foot.
 He was also made a Knight Grand Cross of the Order of St Michael and St George (GCMG).

 Lowe died at Charlotte Cottage, near Sloane Street, Chelsea, of paralysis, on 10 Jan.
 1844, aged 74.